meilisearch/docs-searchbar.js/README.md

 You can create an issue and start a discussion, or contact us at [bonjour@meilisearch.com](mailito:bonjour@meilisearch.com).

 All the MeiliSearch team thanks for your interest! ♥️

-## Release

-`npm run release` will guide you through the release process.<br>
-Note that you have to use `npm` and not `yarn` for this one otherwise it won't deploy to npm.

 ## Credits